Nayrbnat/Stats-202/README.md

 **Transformation**
 ---
+I mainly used 3 different transformation methods to create new features

+1. Creation of interaction terms
+2. Creation of basis splines
+3. Creation of natural splines

+The creation of interaction terms was very important in helping me improve the model especially for the XGBoost algorithm.
+The basis and natural splines were created in order to model non-linear relationships between the predictor outcome and the numerical features.
+Viewing the variable importance plot gave me insights to whether these transformations were useful in the classification model.

 **Data Mining**
 ---

+Included in this repo are the various optimized models with the hyperparameters tuned based on cross-validation.
+In particular, I spent majority of my time and effort trying to tune the hyperparameters for the Neural Network and Boosted Trees model.
+In terms of cross-validation, models were evaluated based on ROC AUC, given that i was trying to strike a balance between the True Positive Rate and the False Positive Rate.

+The models I tried include:

+1. KNN
+2. Random Forest
+3. Logistic Regression
+4. SVMs
+5. Boosted Trees
+6. Neural Networks

+There are 2 objectives I hoped to achieve by trying out all these models:

+1. Identify the best 2 - 3 models to build an ensemble from to classify
+2. Analyze the classification error of each model to identify if certain models work better under certain conditions.
+(E.g. does a model perform better because it has lower type 1 error - wrongly classifies 1 as 0s?
+If so this can be bundled with a model that has lower type 2 error - wrongly classifies 0s as 1s to improve predictions)

 <ins>Ensemble Methods</ins>

 I devised 3 different ways that the 2 models could be "ensembled" together, drawing on different techniques

 1) Majority Voting